Our fertility specialists test and treat female infertility

 - PCOS, or polycystic ovary syndrome, is a common endocrine disorder that may prevent the ovaries from regularly releasing healthy eggs.
 PCOS may also cause abnormal menstruation, weight gain, acne, dark skin patches and mood swings.

-- Premature ovarian failure occurs when the ovaries stop functioning before a woman turns 40.
+- Primary ovarian insufficiency occurs when the ovaries stop functioning before a woman turns 40.

 - Extremely low body mass can cause women to stop menstruating and become temporarily infertile.
 This is typically found in athletes and women who exercise heavily.